rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 You would launch other nodes similarly, setting `$ID` and `$HOST` as required for each node.
 You would launch other nodes similarly.
 In the example above rqlite will lookup SRV records at `_rqlite-svc._tcp.rqlite.local`
 __________________________

-### Kubernetes
+## Kubernetes
 DNS-based approaches can be quite useful for many deployment scenarios, in particular systems like Kubernetes.
 To learn how to deploy rqlite on Kubernetes, check the [Kubernetes deployment guide](/docs/guides/kubernetes/).
 __________________________

-### Consul
+## Consul
 Another approach uses [Consul](https://www.consul.io/) to coordinate clustering.
-The advantage of this approach is that you do not need to know the network addresses of the nodes ahead of time -- as nodes comes up they use Consul to share networking information, allowing the nodes to find each other automatically on the network.
+Like DNS-based autoclustering, nodes do not need to know the network addresses of other nodes ahead of time.
+Instead as nodes comes up they use Consul to share networking information, allowing the nodes to find each other automatically on the network.

 Let's assume your Consul cluster is running at `http://example.com:8500`.
 Let's also assume that you are going to run 3 rqlite nodes, each node on a different machine.
 Launch your rqlite nodes as follows: